Close Menu

 Closing Credit Cards Can Hurt Your Utilization Ratio

-Closing a credit card reduces your total available credit, potentially increasing your overall utilization rate if you carry balances on other cards.
+Closing a credit card reduces your total available credit, which may increase your overall utilization rate if you carry balances on other cards.
 Instead of closing cards, it’s often better to keep them open and use them sparingly to maintain a healthy credit limit.

 • Maxing out cards lowers your score